2.4.12 The minimum annual rate of child support

 A court order sets a higher annual rate to be payable from 1 March 2017.
 The minimum annual rate will cease to be payable from 28 February 2017, the day before the higher rate is payable.

-How the annual rate is calculated where a parent has more than 3 cases
+Minimum annual rate - parent has more than 3 cases

-If a parent is assessed for child support for more than 3 cases, the total amount payable is capped at 3 times the minimum rate (section 66(6)) and shared between all the cases using the formula below, regardless of whether the parent is liable to pay child support in all cases.
-The minimum annual rate amount payable for each case is calculated according to the following formula (section 66(6)):
+If a parent is assessed for child support for more than 3 cases, the total amount payable is capped at 3 times the minimum annual rate and shared between all the cases using the formula below, regardless of whether the parent is liable to pay child support in all cases (section 66(6)).

 The total number of cases includes all cases where the parent has been assessed in respect of the costs of the children.
 This includes cases where the liability has been determined in another way, such as in accordance with the provisions of an order or agreement.